logo

 ROI from AI initiatives

 Since generative AI is still in the experimental phase, stakeholders shouldn’t focus too much on a strong ROI right away.
+Instead, they should prioritize establishing reliable metrics that define what success looks like.

 Completed goals